-If you want to Change the number of time Taskbar button flashes, then you can change the value of ForegroundFlashCount from the default 7 to a number between 1 and 6, and restart your computer.
+If you want to change the number of times the Taskbar button flashes, then you can change the value of ForegroundFlashCount from the default 7 to a number between 1 and 6, and restart your computer.
 To disable flashing completely, you may set the value of ForegroundFlashCount to 0.

 Let us know if this worked for you.

 Earlier, you needed to change or disable the flash count using Registry Editor.
 However, now you can use the Windows Settings panel to get the job done.